mudox/home/content/post/site-build-notes.md

 Use [Hugo Pipes] to minify and bundle assets which can reduces the size of data transferred as well as the number of requests.

+---

+How test site on Microsoft Edge browser on macOS?

+Suppose your hosting macOS was assigned IP address '192.168.0.100', and `hugo server` use port number '1313'.

+1. Install [Parallel Desktop.app].

+1. In 'Install Assistant' insterfce, choose 'Free Systems -> Modern.IE Test Environment -> Microsoft Edge on Windows 10'  option, which would install a trival version of Windows 10 operating system with Edge browser intalled.

+1. Re-run `hugo server` command with option `--bind='192.168.0.100' --baseURL='192.168.0.100'`.

+1. Open `http://192.168.0.100:1313` in the Edge browsser.

 # Issues And Solutions

 Here are the issues I encountered and the solution I came out.